thepoly/docs/Constitution.md

 1. Editorial Board Elections

-    1. Semesterly elections for the editorial board shall be held within the time period between the final two issues of each semester.
+    1. Semesterly elections for the editorial board shall be held the Sunday before the last day of classes.
 The fall semester election shall be known as the Fall election.
 The spring semester election shall be known as the Spring election.

-    1. Notification of the elections will be made by an advertisement appearing in the two issues of _The Polytechnic_ immediately prior to the election.
+    1. Notification of the elections will be made by an announcement appearing on the website of _The Polytechnic_ two weeks immediately prior to the election.

     1. Election Procedures

         1. Only current members of the voting constituency on the day of elections are eligible to vote.
-The voting constituency shall consist of staff who are members of the Rensselaer Union, have contributed to six issues of _The Polytechnic_, have attended at least two consecutive business meetings, and have informed the editor in chief of their intention to join the voting staff.
+The voting constituency shall consist of staff who are members of the Rensselaer Union, have contributed to _The Polytechnic_ for six weeks, have attended at least two consecutive business meetings, and have informed the editor in chief of their intention to join the voting staff.
 Membership in the voting constituency is maintained as long as an individual is a member of the Rensselaer Union, does not wish to resign, is not removed, and–should the member not hold a named position on _The Polytechnic_’s staff–informs the editor in chief of their desire to vote no less than one week before an election.

         1. Members of the voting constituency may nominate anyone, including themselves, for any elected position.
 Nominations for each position will be accepted until the time when the election for that position is begun.